 '''

-$ vtctlclient MoveTables -workflow=commerce2customer commerce customer '{"customer":{},
+$ vtctlclient MoveTables -source commerce -tables 'customer, corder' Create

-"corder":{}}'
+customer.commerce2customer

 '''

 You can read this command as: "Start copying the tables called customer and corder from the commerce keyspace to the customer keyspace."

 A few things to note:

 - In a real-world situation this process might take hours/days to complete if the table has millions or billions of rows. - The workflow name (commerce2customer in this case) is arbitrary, you can name it whatever you want.
 You will use this handle/alias for the other MoveTables related commands like SwitchReads and SwitchWrites in the next steps.